0x7df/0x7df.github.io/content/connecting-twitter-and-pocket-using-python.md

         # Pocket authentication
         pocket_instance = pocket.Pocket(pckt_consumer_key, pckt_access_token)

-Next, it connects to the Twitter Streaming API using the `filter` method, which returns only tweets that contain certain pre-defined keywords.
+Next, I connect to the Twitter Streaming API using the `filter` method, which returns only tweets that contain certain pre-defined keywords.
 This is straight from [the original post][am].